pH-7/GoodJsCode/readme.md

 31. [Consider aliases when destructing an object](#consider-aliases-when-destructing-an-object)
 32. [Always use the strict type comparison](#always-use-the-strict-type-comparison)

-# Good Code™ - With JavaScript

-Hi!
-I’m Pierre-Henry Soria.
-I’m a highly passionate software engineer.
-Originally from Brussels, (Belgium), I’m currently living in the wonderful land called “Australia” (Adelaide).

-I’ve been coding for over 10 years and I decided to share my knowledge in term of writing good code.

-On daily basis, I review hundreds of line of code.
-Brand new micro-services, new feature, new refactoring, hot fix, and so on.
-I’ve seen so many different coding styles as well as good and bad coding habits from the developers I’ve been working with.

-With this book, you will have **the essential to know**, straight to the solution of coding better and cleaner.
-It’s a practical book.
-You won’t have superfluous information.
-Just the important things.
-Time is so valuable and important that I only want to give you what you really need to know, without unnecessary details only there to make the book fatter.

----

 ## The “One Thing” principle 1️⃣